Anxiety with Cancer: Progressive Muscle Relaxation and Guided Imagery

 Have a blanket or sheet handy.
 Often when people are relaxed, they find they are cooler and need a light blanket.

 Take a few minutes to think about your breathing.
 (You can keep your eyes open or closed.)
 Try to do stomach breathing.
-Fill your stomach as you breathe in and then breathe out.
+Let your belly expand as you breathe in, and then let your belly relax as you breathe out.
 Begin to slow your breathing down.
 Try to focus only on your breathing.